paulwilcox/simethics/src/towardPrincipia.md

   This is the 'reality' placeholder.
 It later gets converted into an object with a placeholder in it, as we learn more things that we are comfortable including in 'reality'.

+'Imagination' is not a new class.

+- The already-defined act of creating objects by adding new elements to old objects and taking away elements from old objets is at least an instinctive imagination done as a reflex.
+- Add to that the control-primitive defined above, apply it to this ability to create objects.
+- Further apply the 'reality' object, in this case lowly-rated reality objects, to imagination objects.
+- With this you have an imaginative capacity in the more traditional sense.
+- It should be mentioned that lowly-rated 'reality' is not mandatory.
+Object-permanence, for instance, is an example of imagination (creating objects via control-primitive), that has a highly-weighted 'reality' element.

 'Time' is not a new class.

+- habits involve

+- Strongly-percieved objects lead to the formation of habits.
+- Habits, in turn, give rise to weakly-percieved objects (memories, though not yet known as such) that look like strongly percieved ones.
+- The latter correlate strongly with the former, in the sense that differences in the weakly-percieved objects become predictive of differences in their strongly-percieved counterparts in a way that the reverse is not true.
+- An ordering is identified with weakly-percieved objects preceding strongly-percieved ones.
+- The weakly-percieved objects are then recognized as 'past' and strongly percieved ones as 'now'.

 - When 'time' as a concept is understood, and imagination is applied, the 'future' can be constructed.

+'Identity' is not a new class.

 'Self' is not a new class.